aptech/docs/docs/CR-gdaIsCplx.rst

 Remarks
 -------

-If gdaIsCplx fails, it will return a scalar error code.
-Call scalerr to get the value of the error code.
+If :func:`gdaIsCplx` fails, it will return a scalar error code.
+Call :func:`scalerr` to get the value of the error code.
 Valid error codes for this command
 include: